hapax/hapax.github.io/assets/teaching.md

 Students may or may not like the blancmange.
-Some mathematicians reacted with revulsion, with [Charles Hermite](https://en.wikipedia.org/wiki/Charles_Hermite), for instance, writing "I turn with terror and horror from this lamentable scourge of functions with no derivatives".
+Some mathematicians reacted with revulsion, with [Charles Hermite](https://en.wikipedia.org/wiki/Charles_Hermite), for instance, writing: "I turn with terror and horror from this lamentable scourge of functions with no derivatives".
-But the lesson is that, by trying to break things and following loose threads we might see something amazing lurking in the undergrowth.
+But the moral is that, by trying to break things and follow loose threads, we might see something amazing lurking in the undergrowth.
-And in their own way, monsters are beautiful.
+In their own way, monsters are beautiful.

 ## 3. Roads to power